cohenadair/activity-log/README.md

 ## License

-The source code to Time Tracker is available under the GNU General Public License.
+The source code is available under the GNU General Public License.
 See the [LICENSE](https://raw.githubusercontent.com/cohenadair/time-tracker/master/LICENSE) file for more information.

 ## Contact